 Great Explorations, St. Petersburg

 Brave kids can crawl through the museum's 100-foot long “Touch Tunnel” in total darkness to navigate various inclines and obstacles, and little ones can grow their own veggies while learning about farm, beach and sea life at “Kane's Great Beginnings.”
-Other exhibits include an animal hospital, a child-sized grocery store and a cave that highlights the secret lives of spiders and reptiles.
 Plus, the “Engine Company 15 Fire House” exhibit teaches fire safety and shows kids what it takes to be a firefighter.

 Children's Museum of the Highlands, Sebring

 “One World Diner” has children cooking pretend-meals from Italy, Mexico and other countries while tasting a bit of cultural diversity, and the puppet theater, doctor's office, grocery store and TV station foster cooperative play and role playing.
-Standout exhibits include a large milkable cow, a 12-foot high climbing maze and the “Drumbeat Safari” exhibit that focuses on nutrition and physical fitness.
+Standout exhibits the “Drumbeat Safari” exhibit that focuses on nutrition and physical fitness.
 There's also a music station that encourages children to explore different instruments from around the world.

 Pioneer Settlement for the Creative Arts, Barberville

-About a half hour west of Daytona Beach and an hour north of Orlando is one of the most interesting places in Central Florida, the Pioneer Settlement for the Creative Arts.
-The historical village is a unique alternative to traditional museums and will please both kids and adults.
-The settlement is a living history lesson illustrating Floridian life from the late 19th century.
+About a half hour west of Daytona Beach and an hour north of Orlando, visitors can step back in time at the Pioneer Settlement for the Creative Arts.
+The historical village is a unique alternative to traditional museums featuring a living history lesson illustrating Floridian life from the late 19th century.